TomDev24/tomdev24.github.io/src/_drafts/2023-10-25-multiprocess.markdown

 ---

 ## Erlang concurrency, parallelism and virtual machine
-I believe it is important to define the difference between concurrency and parallelism.

-For many Erlangers, concurrency refers to the idea of having many actors running independently, but not necessarily all at the same time.
-Parallelism is having actors running exactly at the same time.

-This is to say Erlang had concurrency from the beginning, even when everything was done on a single core processor in the '80s.
-Each Erlang process would have its own slice of time to run, much like desktop applications did before multi-core systems.

-Parallelism was still possible back then; all you needed to do was to have a second computer running the code and communicating with the first one.
-Even then, only two actors could be run in parallel in this setup.
-Nowadays, multi-core systems allows for parallelism on a single computer
-(with some industrial chips having many dozens of cores) and Erlang takes full advantage of this possibility.

-The distinction between concurrency and parallelism is important to make, because many programmers hold the belief that Erlang was ready for multi-core computers years before it actually was.
-Erlang was only adapted to true symmetric multiprocessing in the mid 2000s and only got most of the implementation right with the R13B release of the language in 2009

-An interesting fact is that because Erlang concurrency is all about isolated processes, it took no conceptual change at the language level to bring true parallelism to the language.
-All the changes were transparently done in the VM, away from the eyes of the programmers.

 To make it efficient, it made sense for processes to be started very quickly, to be destroyed very quickly and to be able to switch them really fast.
 Having them lightweight was mandatory to achieve this.
 It was also mandatory because you didn't want to have things like process pools
 (a fixed amount of processes you split the work between.)
 Instead, it would be much easier to design programs that could use as many processes as they need.